danielsegb/researchmatch/README.md

 ## Usage

-Run the application and access it in your browser.
+Run the application using the terminal with "streamlit run app.py" and access it in your browser.
 Use the sidebar to build your corpus or match researchers by entering keywords or uploading documents.

 ## License

-Academic Project - MSc Research
+Academic Project - MSc Research at Bangor University